The Farm Bill & Soil Health

 The Farm Bill can help improve soil health by increasing the number of acres managed with soil health and nutrient stewardship practices through programs like the Environmental Quality Incentives Program.

-The Nature Conservancy would like to use private sector experts to more than double the Natural Resources Conservation Service’s currently limited capacity to enroll new cropland acres in conservation agriculture practices.
+In the 2018 Farm Bill, The Nature Conservancy successfully advocated for provisions that would better utilize private sector experts, with the potential to more than double the Natural Resources Conservation Service’s currently limited capacity to enroll new cropland acres in conservation agriculture practices.
 We believe at least 5 million acres should be enrolled annually dedicated to the adoption of soil health and nutrient stewardship practices like cover crops, crop rotation, no-till, and the 4R approach to nutrient application.

 The benefits of this approach would be tremendous.